-Word and number usage throughout the proposal (title, scientific proposal, budget and justification) must be clear and easily understood given that some reviewers may be non-English speaking personnel.
+Word and number usage throughout the proposal (title, scientific proposal, budget and justification) must be clear and easily understood given that some reviewers may be non-English dominant personnel.
 In many cases, award amounts must be reflected in the common currency utilized by the host nation.

 Be aware of the following specifics when preparing your proposal for the funding source:

-- Culture understanding
+- Cultural awareness and understanding

 - Common languages spoken and understood